msft-davidlee/contoso-coffee-house/README.md

 DeployBlueprint.ps1 -SVC_PRINCIPAL_ID <Object Id for Contoso Coffee House GitHub Service Principal> -MY_PRINCIPAL_ID <Object Id for your user>
 ```
 6. Create the following secret(s) in your github dev environment.
 Be sure to populate with your desired values from the previous steps.
-7. Create a branch named demo or dev and push into your git remote repo to kick off the CI process.
+7. Create a branch named demo or dev and push into your git remote repo to kick off the CI process because it is tied to the name of the git branch.

 ## Secrets
 | Name | Value |